How Far Ahead Should You Make Pico de Gallo? Timing Tips

 How Far Ahead Should I Make Pico De Gallo?

 Pico de gallo is a dip that’s made fresh and served fresh.
-The ingredients are raw and fresh, in contrast to salsa where you can use canned, roasted, or cooked ingredients (source: Master Class).
+The ingredients are raw and fresh, in contrast to traditional salsa where you can use canned, roasted, or cooked ingredients (source: Master Class).

 pico de gallo in jar